lit/lit-element/docs/_guide/properties.md

 ### Create your own property accessors {#accessors-custom}

-To specify how getting and setting works for a property, you can define your own pair of property accessors.
+To specify how getting and setting works for a property, you can define your getter/setter pair.
 For example:

 ```js
 static get properties() { return { myProp: { type: String } }; }